nicholas-leonard/dp/doc/data.md

   * `sample_size` is a table specifying a consistent sample size to resize the images to (or crop them).
 Defaults to `load_size`.
   * `verbose` is a boolean specifying whether or not to display verbose messages.
 Defaults to true.
   * `sample_func` is a string or function `f(self, dst, path)` that fills the `dst` Tensor with one or many images taken from the image located at `imgpath` Strings "sampleDefault",  "sampleTrain" or "sampleTest" can also be provided as they refer to existing methods.
 Defaults to [sampleDefault](#dp.ImageClassSet.sampleDefault).
-  * `sort_func' is a comparison function used for sorting the class directories.
+  * `sort_func` is a comparison function used for sorting the class directories.
 The order is used to assign each class and index.
 Defaults to the `<` operator.
   * `cache_mode` is a string with default value "writeonce".
 Valid options include:
    * "writeonce" : read from cache if exists, else write to cache.
    * "overwrite" : write to cache, regardless if exists.